Lauenburg/og_cysgan_dev/README.md

 ```

 ## Slurm
-CylceGAN is executeted using sbatch file `sbatch cerberus_pipline.sbatch`.

 As SLURM interprets arguments as string literals we have to pass the SLURM specific arguments using the SLURM option which can be viewed via `sbatch --help`.
 Alternatively, we can overwrite them directly in `cerberus_pipline.sbatch`.
-The SLURM specific configurations are defined at the top of the `sbatch cerberus_pipline.sbatch` script and marked with an `##SBATCH` at the beginning.
+The SLURM specific configurations are defined at the top of the `cerberus_pipline.sbatch` script and marked with an `##SBATCH` at the beginning.

 Important settings:
 The training process requires 4 workers: